2lian/asyncio-for-robotics/using_with_ros.md

 #### Examine the code

-Main now delegates execution of our `async` function to asyncio.
+Main delegates execution of our `async` function to asyncio.

 ```python
 def main():
     asyncio.run(main_async())
 ```

 `rclpy.init` and `rclpy.shutdown` is still required.
-Additionally `auto_session().close()` shuts down the background ros node automatically created by `afor`.
+Additionally `auto_session().close()` shuts down the background ROS node automatically created by `afor`.
 This is a core concept, `afor` starts a "Session" made of an executor spinning a node, you can find more about it in the source code `asyncio_for_robotics.ros2.session`.

 ```python
 async def main_async():